satoshi-u/nft-token/README.md

 ```shell
 50000000000000000000
 ```
-This will approve NFTMarket to transfer tokens from buyer to itself and to seller.
+This will approve NFTMarket to transfer tokens from buyer to itself.

 Now, in NFTMarket, using buyer's account,
 Invoke createMarketSale method with following args {NFTAddress, itemId(1)} :